 10 Ways to Naturally Reduce Migraine Symptoms

 #1: Essential oils

 Two essential oils that migraine sufferers may want to try are lavender and peppermint.
-Lavender is touted to help ease stress and anxiety, and one study noted that inhaling the scent of lavender essential oil helped to reduce the severity of some participants’ migraines.
+Lavender is touted to help ease stress and anxiety.
+In addition, one study noted that inhaling the scent of lavender essential oil helped to reduce the severity of some participants’ migraines.
 Peppermint oil has also been helpful in reducing migraine pain and symptoms and, when properly diluted, can be applied directly to the temples, neck, forehead, or other painful areas.
-Peppermint may also help with nausea.
+Also, peppermint may help with nausea.

 Magnesium is a mineral that aids in many important bodily functions such as nerve transmission and blood sugar regulation.
-Taking a magnesium supplement has been shown to help with migraines and headaches, and that those who experience frequent migraines may actually have some level of magnesium deficiency.
+Taking a magnesium supplement has been shown to help with migraines and headaches.
+In fact, those who experience frequent migraines may actually have some level of magnesium deficiency.

 Developing a regular sleep-wake cycle can prove to be very beneficial for migraine sufferers.
 For most people, aiming for 7 to 9 hours of sleep per night is ideal.
 Getting too little or too much sleep can trigger more frequent and severe migraine episodes.
 As difficult as it might be, doing your best to go to sleep and wake up around the same times every day (yes, even on weekends) can help your body’s natural circadian rhythm and may reduce your chances of suffering from another terrible headache.